akshatBais/ultimate_chat_bot/README.md

 ### `npm start`

 This will run your application on port 3000.
-Once the application starts on your local machine use : [localhost:3000/intents/]
+Once the application starts on your local machine use : [localhost ][localhost:3000/intents/] .
+An example of what the api accepts as a request body :

 ~~~
 {